antoinebasseto/cbir/README.md

 │   ├── data # This folder (and therefore all those it contains) has to be created │   │	├── images
 │   │	│    └── # The two zip files containing the images should be unzipped here
-│   │	├── cahche # Empty folder where latent space exploration images will be cached, you need to create it │   │	├── umap.sav # You need to download this
+│   │	├── cache # Empty folder where latent space exploration images will be cached, you need to create it │   │	├── umap.sav # You need to download this
 │   │	└── HAM10000_latent_space_umap_processed.csv # You need to download this
 |   ├── model